 As stated earlier, at the end of 2014, there were 1,470 valid Gulf commercial shrimp permits, with 463 permits terminated since the inception of the moratorium.
-Figure 3.5.6 displays the distribution of all Gulf shrimp permits by homeport community as of 2014.
-The majority of permits are in the Western Gulf with New Orleans, LA, Brownsville, TX, and Bayou La Batre, AL holding more permits than other communities.
+Figure 3.5.5 displays the distribution of all Gulf shrimp permits by homeport community in 2014.
+The majority of permits are in the western Gulf with New Orleans, Louisiana, Brownsville, Texas, and Bayou La Batre, Alabama holding more permits than other communities.

-Figure 3.5.6.
-Number of Gulf shrimp permits by homeport communities.
-Source: NMFS SERO Permits Database
+Figure 3.5.5.
+Number of Gulf shrimp moratorium permits by homeport communities in 2014.
+Source: NMFS SERO Permits Database.

-As shown in Table 3.5.1, the three above mentioned communities have considerably more Gulf shrimp permits held by vessels homeported in those communities.
+As shown in Table 3.5.1, the three above mentioned communities have considerably more Gulf shrimp permits on vessels homeported in those communities compared with other Gulf communities.
 It should be mentioned that while the designated homeport may not be where a vessel is docked most of the time, it is the best approximation given the data available to be able to collocate people and infrastructure in a port.
-These three aforementioned communities also have the largest number of terminated permits since the inception of the moratorium.
-However, several communities have had a larger portion of permits terminated over the years.
-The states of Texas and Louisiana have the largest share of Gulf shrimp permits and terminated permits.
+These three aforementioned communities also have the largest number of terminated permits since the inception of the moratorium, but not the greatest proportion of terminated permits given the large number of permits held in each community.
+Several communities have had a larger portion of their permits terminated over the years.
+The states of Texas and Louisiana have the largest share of valid or renewable shrimp moratorium permits and terminated permits.

-It should be noted that the reason for termination of a shrimp permit can vary.
+The reason for termination of a shrimp permit can vary.
 Most terminated permits were voluntary and likely due to non-renewal.
-Of course, this may also be a result of economic conditions that were referenced earlier, but with no information as to why a permit was not renewed we can only speculate.
-There has been considerable latent effort in the shrimp fishery which can be of some concern, especially with regard to the possibility of increased bycatch for some key species with an influx of new effort.
-The following tables and figures offer different perspectives on the geographical distribution of terminated permits; they do not infer any benefit or detriment as a result of the termination.
+A permit holder has one year following expiration of the permit during which the permit may be renewed before it is terminated.
+It costs \$25 to renew a federal permit, and \$10 for each additional federal permit held on the same vessel.
+Allowing a permit to expire and terminate may also be a result of economic conditions that were referenced earlier, but information from permit holders as to why a permit was not renewed is not available.
+There has been considerable latent effort in the shrimp fishery.
+This may be a concern, given the possibility of increased bycatch for some key species and decreasing profits for active shrimpers following an influx of new effort.
+The following tables and figures offer different perspectives